phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Widgets/README.md

 🚀 Run [widgets_QLabel_QPixmap.py](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Widgets/widgets_QLabel_QPixmap.py)

 ## QCheckBox
-&emsp; You can set a checkbox state programmatically using .setChecked or .setCheckState.
+You can set a checkbox state programmatically using .setChecked or .setCheckState.
 The former accepts either True or False representing checked or unchecked respectively.
 However, with .setCheckState you also specify a partially checked state using a Qt. namespace flag—
 | Flag | Behavior |
 | --- | --- |
 | Qt.Checked | Item is checked |
 | Qt.Unchecked | Item is unchecked |
 | Qt.PartiallyChecked | Item is partially checked |

-&emsp; If you set the value to Qt.PartiallyChecked the checkbox will become tri-state (that is have three possible states).
+If you set the value to Qt.PartiallyChecked the checkbox will become tri-state (that is have three possible states).
 You can also set a checkbox to be tri-state without setting the current state to partially checked by using .setTriState(True)

 **Note** : *You may notice that when the script is running the current state number is displayed as an int with checked = 2,